Cliffs at Itbayat, Batanes

 Well, if you all don’t know yet, I’m the frail one in the family.
 I have poor eyesight.
 I have stomach issues.
 And I have crazy allergies.
 Let alone, motion sickness.

 This is a photo of me on the boat.
 Locals said the best way to ride without getting sick was by lying down.
-But when I tried it, it just made me worst.
+But when I tried it, it just made me worse.

 I know it sounds gross.
-But that was how worst it was.
+But that was how bad it was.

-When we eventually reached Chinapoliran Port in Itbayat, I was so weak to even pull myself out of the boat that people around me had to help me up and out.
-It was embarrassing to even think about it now.
-But what does a helpless girl do??
-I guess I was already half unconscious at that time, so I didn’t really care.
+When we finally reached Chinapoliran Port in Itbayat, I was so weak I couldn’t even pull myself out of the boat — people around me had to help me up and out.
+It’s honestly embarrassing to even think about it now.
+But what’s a helpless girl supposed to do?
+I guess I was already half-unconscious at that point, so I didn’t really care.

 Take note, we only had 1 day to explore the island.
 Can you guess how I managed it?

-Pictured below was our home-stay at Itbayat.
+Pictured below is our homestay in Itbayat.
 To be specific, we stayed on the second floor.
-Even I, could NOT believe how I made it up the stairs with the condition that I had.
-We were welcomed warmly by the people there, even though, there was an on-going commotion downstairs due to an event to be held there later on.
-Perhaps they really know how it felt like to ride the Faluwato their island.
+Even I could NOT believe how I managed to make it up the stairs in the condition I was in.
+We were warmly welcomed by the people there, even though there was an ongoing commotion downstairs due to an event happening later that day.
+Perhaps they truly understand what it feels like to ride the Faluwa to their island.

 As I remember, I was fighting not to go upstairs because my stomach was still painful and my world was still spinning.
-So the kind people let me stay downstairs for a while.
+So, the kind people let me stay downstairs for a while.
 Eventually, though, they had to help me up because the event was about to start.
-I was still feeling unwell even after lunch, so the rest of the group decided to just go on with the tour without me and my mom and a friend.
+I was still feeling unwell even after lunch, so the rest of the group decided to just go on with the tour without my mom, a friend, and me.

-Just why is the water so blue here!!?
+Just how is the water so blue here!!?

 My dad.
 Oh, the cliffs and beauty I never get to see!